MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 i++;
 ```

+> The `break` keyword we saw yesterday can be used to exit a loop

+> Another keyword related to break is `continue`.
+This keyword skips the current loop iteration and continues with the next one

 ## Assignment

 Given an array of integers, create a function that can return a new array with each value doubled.